hglanz/statistical-computing-with-r/README.md

-# groupworthy-data-science
+# Statistical Computing with R
-Group-worthy activities for Introductory Data Science courses at CSUMB and Cal Poly
+Introductory data science and statistical computing with R, based on materials at https://github.com/atheobold/groupworthy-data-science